MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/react-native-ios.md

 #### Integrate the SDK automatically

 The default integration of the SDK uses Cocoapods for iOS.
-If you are not using Cocoapods in your app, you need to integrate the React Native SDK manually for your iOS app.
+We recommend this approach, but if you don't wish to use Cocoapods, you'll need to integrate the SDK manually.

 1. Open a Terminal and navigate to the root of your React Native project, then enter the following to add Mobile Center Push to the app: